 Pursuant to our agreement with Apollo Group and related media schedules, we receive fees for placing advertising media on our websites to promote the University of Phoenix and for creating, maintaining and operating the E2C Site and E2E Site.
 In 2011, we recognized revenue of \$1.1 million in respect of fees from Apollo Group for our services.
 This constituted 20% of our revenue and 72% of our revenue from consumer media advertising and marketing solutions for the year ended December 31, 2011.
-For the three months ended

-March 31, 2012, 28% of our revenue was generated from our agreement with Apollo Group.
+For the six months ended June 30, 2012, 30% of our revenue was generated from our agreement with Apollo Group.
 On June 11, 2012, we agreed to an insertion order with Apollo Group.
-The insertion order provides for payment to us of up to \$150,000 per month for a period of 12 months beginning July 2012, based upon the number of persons we refer to the University of Phoenix who express an interest in obtaining information about attending the University of Phoenix.
-There is no guaranteed payment associated with this insertion order and for the first 12 days of this insertion order, PDN generated \$63,400 of revenue.
+The insertion order provides for payment to us of up to \$150,000 per month for a period of 12 months based upon the number of persons we refer to the University of Phoenix who express an interest in obtaining information about attending the University of Phoenix.
+There is no guaranteed payment associated with this insertion order and for the six months ended June 30, 2012, PDN generated \$63,400 of revenue.